aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-files-fileinfo/_index.md

 ---
-title: How to Create Zip Archive Using Aspose.Zip for .NET – Compress Files with FileInfo
+title: How to zip multiple files c# using Aspose.Zip for .NET
 linktitle: Compress Files using FileInfo
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to create zip archive and add files to zip using Aspose.Zip for .NET.
-This step‑by‑step guide shows how to compress files with FileInfo in ASP.NET projects.
+description: Learn how to zip multiple files c# and create zip archive .NET using Aspose.Zip.
+This step‑by‑step guide shows compressing files with FileInfo in ASP.NET projects.
 weight: 11
 url: /net/file-compression/compress-files-fileinfo/
-date: 2025-12-05
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create Zip Archive Using Aspose.Zip for .NET
+# How to zip multiple files c# using Aspise.Zip for .NET

 ## Introduction

-If you need to **create a zip archive** programmatically, Aspose.Zip for .NET gives you a clean, high‑performance API that works in any .NET (including ASP.NET) application.
+If you need to **zip multiple files c#** programmatically, Aspose.Zip for .NET gives you a clean, high‑performance API that works in any .NET (including ASP.NET) application.
 In this tutorial we’ll walk through compressing files with the `FileInfo` class, show you how to **add files to zip**, and explain why this approach is ideal for modern .NET projects.
 Let’s get started!

 ## Quick Answers
 - **What is the easiest way to create a zip archive?** Use Aspose.Zip’s `Archive` class together with `FileInfo` objects.
 - **Can I add multiple files at once?** Yes – just create a `FileInfo` for each file and call `CreateEntry`.
 - **Do I need a special license for ASP.NET?** A commercial Aspose.Zip license is required for production; a free trial works for evaluation.
 - **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
 - **Is the API thread‑safe?** Yes, as long as each thread works with its own `Archive` instance.

-## What is a Zip Archive and Why Create One?
+- **How to zip files c# without loading them into memory?** Use `FileInfo` objects – they stream the data directly.

+## How to zip multiple files c#
 A zip archive bundles one or more files into a single, compressed container.
 This reduces storage space, speeds up network transfers, and simplifies distribution.
-Whether you’re delivering logs, exporting reports, or packaging assets for a client, knowing **how to create zip archive** files programmatically is a valuable skill for any .NET developer.
+Whether you’re delivering logs, exporting reports, or packaging assets for a client, knowing **how to zip files c#** programmatically is a valuable skill for any .NET developer.

 ## Why Use Aspose.Zip to Add Files to Zip?
 - **Zero external dependencies** – pure .NET implementation.